Bayesian non-parametric ordinal regression under a monotonicity constraint: Numerical Examples

 Table~\ref{tab:Sim32Results} shows again that the considered error measures MAE($k$) and MAE, and their variances, are decreasing with an increasing sample size.
 Moreover, the error measures are similar to the ones in Table~\ref{tab:Sim31Results}.
-By plotting the posterior mean estimates, we find that the function estimates $\hat{\lambda}_2,\ldots,\hat\lambda_5$ strongly resemble the true functions, and that the 95\% central credibility intervals for $\hat{\bm\beta}$ include the true values in all but one repetition; posterior density plots for $\hat{\bm\beta}$ are shown in Figure~S7 in the online supplementary material.
-As for the non-parametric case, the highest differences between the estimated and true probabilities, $\hat{p}(y_n\mid\mathbf{x}_n)$ and $\mathbb{P}(y_n\mid \mathbf{x}_n)$~($n=1,\ldots,N$), occur for the first and last category; box plots of the difference are provided in Figure~S8 in the online Supplementary Material.
+By plotting the posterior mean estimates, we find that the function estimates $\hat{\lambda}_2,\ldots,\hat\lambda_5$ strongly resemble the true functions, and that the 95\% central credibility intervals for $\bm\beta$ include the true values in all but one repetition; posterior density plots for $\bm\beta$ are shown in Supplementary Figure~S7.
+As for the non-parametric case, the highest differences between the estimated and true probabilities, $\hat{p}(y_n\mid\mathbf{x}_n)$ and $P(y_n\mid \mathbf{x}_n)$~($n=1,\ldots,N$), occur for the first and last category; box plots of the difference are provided in Supplementary Figure~S8.
 Based on this, our conclusion is that the proposed approach works well for both non-parametric and semi-parametric model structures.